The Rules we play by...

 These are the basic rules we use for our annual Scrabble FUNdraiser.
 Please ask for clarification or examples before we begin.

-- Before we begin, bonus points can be "purchased" for $50 (250 points) or $100 (500 points) to add to the team's final score.
+- At any point before we begin the final round, bonus points can be "purchased" for $50 (250 points) or $100 (500 points) to add to the team's final score.

 - Each team uses a Scrabble Board and attempts to form as many words as possible to maximize its score.
 The first word to be placed on the board will be announced at the beginning of the round.
+This starting word's point value is DOUBLED as the starting square counts as a double word premium square.

 - At the beginning of each round, all letters are face up on the table.
 As teams build from the first word, each word must connect to the previous word.